WatermelonFriday/Coding-Challenge/README.md

 ## Miscellaneous
 The code has also been tested on a CentOS 6.7 server running Python 2.6 (in which case the networkx v1.9 had to be installed by running `pip install -Iv https://pypi.python.org/packages/source/n/networkx/networkx-1.9.tar.gz`).

-The code could be further sped up by using graph libraries written in C/C++ but with Python bindings (such as `graph-tool`, `python-igraph` or `NetworKit`).
-However, I thought the current implementation using networkx was fast enough for the case at hand.